-For the nine months ended September 30, 2023, Avalon utilized existing cash and cash provided by operations to meet operating needs, fund capital expenditures and make required monthly payments on our term loan facility.
-Cash in our project fund account and borrowings under our line of credit were also utilized to fund capital expenditures which included the continued renovation of The Grand Resort and Avalon Field Club at New Castle as further described below.
+For the three months ended March 31, 2024, Avalon utilized existing cash and cash provided by operations and the line of credit to meet operating needs, fund capital expenditures and make required monthly payments on our term loan facility.
+Cash in our project fund account and borrowings under our line of credit were also utilized to fund capital expenditures which included the continued renovation of The Grand Resort as further described below.

-Term Loan Agreement
+2022 Term Loan Agreement

-On August 5, 2022, Avalon and certain direct and indirect wholly owned subsidiaries entered into a loan and security agreement (the "New Term Loan Agreement") with Laurel Capital Corporation which provided for a \$31.0 million term loan.
-At closing, \$20.2 million of the proceeds were used to pay off and refinance amounts outstanding and associated interest under our existing term loan agreement with Laurel Capital Corporation and \$0.4 million of the proceeds were utilized to pay transaction costs.
+On August 5, 2022, Avalon and certain direct and indirect wholly owned subsidiaries entered into a loan and security agreement (the "2022 Term Loan Agreement") with Laurel Capital Corporation which provided for a \$31.0 million term loan.
+At closing, \$20.2 million of the proceeds were used to pay off and refinance amounts outstanding and associated interest under our 2019 Term Loan Agreement with Laurel Capital Corporation and \$0.4 million of the proceeds were utilized to pay transaction costs.
 The remaining proceeds of approximately \$10.4 million were deposited into a project fund account for which those proceeds are to fund future costs of renovating and expanding both The Grand Resort and Avalon Field Club at New Castle.
-The existing term loan was terminated in conjunction with the New Term Loan Agreement.
+At March 31, 2024 and December 31, 2023 the balance of "Restricted Cash" is \$10.2 million and \$10.3 million, respectively, and presented in the Consolidated Balance Sheets.
+The monies are earning nominal interest.
+The 2019 Term Loan Agreement was terminated in conjunction with the 2022 Term Loan Agreement.

-The New Term Loan Agreement is payable in 119 equal monthly installments of principal and interest, based on a twenty-five (25) year maturity schedule commencing September 5, 2022 followed by one final balloon payment of all remaining principal, interest and fees due on the maturity date of August 5, 2032.
+The 2022 Term Loan Agreement is payable in 119 equal monthly installments of principal and interest, based on a twenty-five (25) year maturity schedule which commenced September 5, 2022 followed by one final balloon payment of all remaining principal, interest and fees due on the maturity date of August 5, 2032.
 Upon request by Avalon, project fund proceeds can be utilized to pay debt service.
-Borrowings under the New Term Loan Agreement bear interest at a fixed rate of 6.00% until the seventh anniversary date of the closing at which time the interest rate will be reset to a fixed rate equal to the greater of (a) 6.00% per annum or (b) the sum of the three year treasury rate on the date two (2) business days prior to the reset date plus 3.40%, provided that the applicable rate shall in no event exceed 8.50% per annum.
+Borrowings under the 2022 Term Loan Agreement bear interest at a fixed rate of 6.00% until the seventh anniversary date of the closing at which time the interest rate will be reset to a fixed rate equal to the greater of (a) 6.00% per annum or (b) the sum of the three year treasury rate on the date two (2) business days prior to the reset date plus 3.40%, provided that the applicable rate shall in no event exceed 8.50% per annum.

-Avalon has the right to prepay the amount outstanding under the New Term Loan Agreement, in whole or in part, at any time upon payment of the principal amount of the loan to be prepaid plus accrued unpaid interest thereon to the prepayment date, plus an applicable prepayment penalty.
+Avalon has the right to prepay the amount outstanding under the 2022 Term Loan Agreement, in whole or in part, at any time upon payment of the principal amount of the loan to be prepaid plus accrued unpaid interest thereon to the prepayment date, plus an applicable prepayment penalty.
 The prepayment penalty, expressed as a percentage of the principal of the loan being prepaid, is six percent (6%) on any prepayment in the first five years; four percent (4%) on any prepayment in the sixth and seventh year; three percent (3%) on any prepayment in the eighth and ninth year; and two percent (2%) on any prepayment in the tenth year.

-Borrowings under the New Term Loan Agreement are secured by certain real property and related business assets as defined in the agreement.
-The New Term Loan Agreement contains a Fixed Charge Coverage Ratio requirement of at least 1.20 tested on an annual basis on December 31 of each year, commencing December 31, 2023.
-The New Term Loan also contains other nonfinancial covenants, customary representations, warranties and events of default.
-Avalon was in compliance with the 2022 Term Loan Agreement covenants at September 30, 2023 and December 31, 2022.
+Borrowings under the 2022 Term Loan Agreement are secured by certain real property and related business assets as defined in the agreement.
+The 2022 Term Loan Agreement contains a Fixed Charge Coverage Ratio requirement of at least 1.20 tested on an annual basis on December 31 of each year, commencing December 31, 2023.
+The 2022 Term Loan also contains other nonfinancial covenants, customary representations, warranties and events of default.
+Avalon was in compliance with the 2022 Term Loan Agreement covenants at March 31, 2024 and December 31, 2023.